 Examples of challenges that may be encountered during the implementation of monitoring may include i) lack of capacity for the establishment of robust detection or identification methodologies, ii) determination of cause-effect relationships (causalities) between the LMO(s) and observed changes in the indicator(s) or parameter(s); and iii) the interpretation of monitoring results and relating them to further specific actions.

-Annex 1

-[Add graphic representation of the revised text]

 Annex 2

-Examples of monitoring in relation to protection goals/objectives
+Examples of monitoring in relation to reducing uncertainty.